denisecammarota/sql-practice/README.md

-# sql_practice: SQL practice code
+# Exercises: MySQL Data Analytics and BI course on Udemy
-Just an SQL practice repository.
-Currently following the MySQL Data Analytics and BI course on Udemy.
+Exercises from course MySQL Data Analytics and BI course on Udemy.